PO Box 8

 VENUES AND TIME OF LECTURES – PLEASE NOTE

 Lectures will be held at the National Library of Australia.

 Lectures start at 6.00 pm.
 They last an hour and refreshments are served afterwards.
 Free parking is available in the National Library carpark after 5.30pm.

 The cost of attending 8 lectures is included in the membership subscription and admission is by name badge.

-The annual subscription in 2017 is $190 per person, with a $10 surcharge for those choosing not to receive messages by email.
-The subscription covers attendance and catering at all lectures (eight in 2017).
-Special Interest Mornings (four in 2017) and other events attract a separate charge.
+The annual subscription in 2020 is $220 per person ($440.00 double).
+The subscription covers attendance and catering at all lectures (eight in 2020).
+Please note: Special Interest Mornings (SIMS) (two in 2020) and other events attract a separate charge announced at the time of the event.
 Admission is by name badge.